 Additional Database Resources

-- an explanation of the terms used to describe plants (check it out if you're unclear on what "light shade" or "USDA zone 7" mean)
+an explanation of the terms used to describe plants (check it out if you're unclear on what "light shade" and "USDA zone 7" mean)

-- a breakdown of plants with varying scientific names or whose names have changed (this might be helpful if you're having trouble finding a particular plant)
+a breakdown of plants with varying or changed scientific names (this might be helpful if you're having trouble finding a particular plant)

 The TTU Plant Resource Database is an ever-growing project, and there are several new branches (zing!) in the works:

-- Turfgrasses - a guide to selecting turfgrass varieties that will perform in West Texas summers, winters, sun, shade, and everything in between
+- Turfgrass Guide - a guide to selecting turfgrass varieties that will perform in West Texas summers, winters, sun, shade, and everything in between

 - Pests & Pollinators - a guide to identifying, controlling, and supporting the non-plant inhabitants of our landscapes